PMB Model Boats

 Dimension A .
 As low as possible.

-Dimension B Tube is offset 2 to 3mm to the right of centre. (starboard)
+Dimension B Tube is offset 3mm to the right of centre. (starboard)

 sigmarear1.jpg (51454 bytes)